bitst0rm-pub/Formatter/README.md

     // for the current formatting session.
 Your system environment remains untouched.
     // Non-existent environment directories and files will be silently ignored.
     // This option can be ommitted, but for python, ruby and erlang you probably need
-    // to add it, either persistently via ~/.bashrc, ~/.zshrc, ~/.profile or here.
-    // In debug mode, Formatter will display your current system environments
+    // to add it.
+In debug mode, Formatter will display your current system environments
     // to assist you in configuration.
 On Windows, you can use either escaped
     // backslashes (e.g., "C:\\a\\b\\c") or forward slashes (e.g., "C:/a/b/c")
     // as path separators for all other options as well.